EveHQ-Team/EveHQ-NG/documents/uc009-application-installation.md

 ## Post-conditions

 - All required information from the user gathered.
-- The application configuration database created and its structure and required data initialized.
+- The application database created and its structure and required data initialized.
 - The SDE database created and initialized with downloaded data.
 - Custom URL-protocol registered in the operation system.